UngureanuAnaMaria/SongStorage/README.md

 - Python
 - Tkinter for GUI
 - Third-party libraries for media playback
-- SQLite or PostgreSQL for metadata storage
+- PostgreSQL for metadata storage

 ## Installation
 To use the SongStorage tool, clone this repository and install the necessary dependencies: